 How fast the underwriting process moves depends a lot on the underwriter.
 There’s not a lot you can do to influence how fast they work.
 However, you can help to eliminate extra steps that will slow down the process.

 If you have any financial skeletons in the closet, now is the time to confess.
 The underwriting process is incredibly rigorous.
 No matter how well you think you’ve hidden some credit mishap, they will leave no stone unturned in finding it.
-Far better to make a full disclosure early on so it can be evaluated by the underwriter.
-It may not even be a total deal-breaker but simply require extra attention to fix.
+Far better to make a full disclosure early on so the underwriter can evaluate it.
+It may not even be a total deal-breaker but require extra attention to fix.
 The last thing you want is for something to come up at the last minute which jeopardizes your closing date.

 An underwriter can’t do their job without the necessary paperwork.
 Your loan officer will have already given you a list of all required documents.
-They wouldn’t have asked for them if they didn’t need them so have everything in order and good to go.
+They wouldn’t have asked for them if they didn’t need them to have everything in order and good to go.
 The primary reason that most mortgage approvals bog down is that the borrower doesn’t have all their documents in order.
 Make some time to compile everything you’ll need or think you’ll need.
-Simply having all the needed paperwork on hand will save you days in the approval process.
+Having all the required paperwork on hand will save you days in the approval process.

-It’s very common for a loan to receive the status of “Approved but with conditions.”
-This is simply a request for further paperwork.
+It is common, for a loan to receive the status of “Approved but with conditions.”
+This is merely a request for further paperwork.
 Something may have come up for which the underwriter needs an explanation.
 If you have any non-salary related deposits in your account, then include a paper trail to verify their origination.
 You’re practically at the finish line now so if asked to provide anything then send it immediately.